leanprover/theorem_proving_in_lean4/tactics.md

   exact hq
   exact hp
 ```
+-->

-The ``apply`` tactic applies an expression, viewed as denoting a
+The ``apply <e>`` tactic applies an expression `<e>`, viewed as a
-function with zero or more arguments.
-It unifies the conclusion with
+function of zero or more arguments.
+It unifies the conclusion (that is, the result of applying `e`)
-the expression in the current goal, and creates new goals for the
+with the current goal expression, and creates new goals for the
-remaining arguments, provided that no later arguments depend on
+arguments of `e`, provided that no later arguments depend on them.
-them.
 In the example above, the command ``apply And.intro`` yields two
 subgoals:

 ```